> Player Basics

 Access: Some uncommon options have an entry labeled “Access.”
 If you satisfy the access condition by being from the specified region, a member of a particular organization, or meeting some similar requirement, that option is common for you.
 All characters created for use in Pathfinder Society Organized Play are members of the Pathfinder Society organization in the world of Golarion, so they gain access to options that require membership in the Pathfinder Society.

-As you complete adventures, you will gain more wealth that can be used to buy any common item that is no more than 2 levels higher than your current level.
-Uncommon items may be granted by Chronicle sheets or through other special boons.
+As you complete adventures, you will gain more wealth that can be used to buy additional equipment as described in the Purchasing Guidelines.
 Characters with the appropriate crafting feats may also be able to obtain formulas for equipment that they can create during Downtime.

 In Pathfinder Society, characters level up after ever 12 Experience Points earned, instead of every 1,000 Experience Points.
 Leveling up your character otherwise works normally.